Caliban (Arduin dungeon): HistoryArduin Dungeon No. 1: Caliban was written by David A. Hargrave, with art by Greg Espinoza, and was published by Grimoire Games in 1979 as a 25-page book with two cardstock sheets.

 Shannon Appelcline identified Arduin Dungeon #1: Caliban (1979) as Grimoire's first original publication, appearing very early in 1979, and "authored by none other than Dave Hargrave himself.
-Though he wasn't planning to write any more rules for Arduin, Hargrave was happy to design some adventures that showed how his game worked — and Caliban was the first."

-Caliban was originally published by Grimoire Games and went out of print in 1986.
+Though he wasn't planning to write any more rules for Arduin, Hargrave was happy to design some adventures that showed how his game worked—and Caliban was the first."Caliban was originally published by Grimoire Games and went out of print in 1986.
 In 2002 reprints of Caliban were made available from Emperor's Choice Games and Miniatures, but were discontinued in August 2006.
 Since then, the company folded Caliban and all other Arduin dungeon modules into a single publication called "Vaults of the Weaver".

 Reception

 Mike Gunderloy reviewed Caliban for Different Worlds magazine and stated that "All in all, I find Caliban to be an exciting place to adventure and would recommend it to anyone who wants to see a piece of the Arduin universe.
-I think that its main fault is that it is a dungeon, with the usual problem of dungeons - there seems to be no c1earcut reason why all the monsters haven't already trashed one another.
-Still, if you suspend your disbelief of this point, as is usually done in D&D, it is a fun place to visit - but I surely wouldn't want to live there!"
+I think that its main fault is that it is a dungeon, with the usual problem of dungeons—there seems to be no clearcut reason why all the monsters haven't already trashed one another.
+Still, if you suspend your disbelief of this point, as is usually done in D&D, it is a fun place to visit—but I surely wouldn't want to live there!"